About the Journal

 The published papers concern description of hydrogeological systems, water resource management, natural system dependence on groundwater, climate change, drilling and abstraction, contamination hydrogeology, groundwater remediation technologies, hydrogeophysics, agrohydrology, geothermal energy production, socio-economical dependence and anthropogenic impact on groundwater systems, groundwater monitoring, just to name a few.

-The printed format Journal is also Open Access online since 2016 and it is published four times per year (March, June, September and December).
-Each number presents: 4/6 scientific or technical papers in Italian and/or English; technical and historical sections (legislation, hydrogeophisics, hydrogeochemistry, modeling, etc.); technical dossiers on drilling techniques and water wells.
-The journal accepts original papers, short notes, reports, book and software reviews.
+The online Journal is Open Access and it is published four times per year (March, June, September and December).
+Each number presents: 4/6 scientific papers or technical report in English and/or Italian ; technical and historical invited news column (legislation, hydrogeophisics, hydrogeochemistry, modeling, etc.); technical notes on drilling techniques and water wells.
+The journal accepts original papers (peer reviewed), technical reports (peer reviewed), technical notes (not peer reviewed).
 Submitted papers undergo a double blind review and the Editors in Chief guarantee a short-time response on the editorial decision (60 days) since the date of receipt.
 Publication of accepted contributions is free of charge.

-Acque Sotterranee - Italian Journal of Groundwtaer obtained the patronage of the National Association of Hydrogeology and Water Wells (ANIPA) and of the Italian Chapter of the International Association of Hydrogeologists (IAH-Italy).
+Acque Sotterranee - Italian Journal of Groundwtaer obtained the patronage of the National Association of Hydrogeology and Water Wells (ANIPA), of the Italian Chapter of the International Association of Hydrogeologists (IAH-Italy) and of the Geological Survey of Italy (ISPRA).

 Acque Sotterranee - Italian Journal of Groundwtaer è la rivista italiana che dal 1984, una delle prime in Europa, si occupa di idrogeologia e sistemi di perforazione: già 27 anni fa venivano pubblicati articoli sullo sfruttamento delle acque di falda, sull’idrogeologia della contaminazione e sull’utilizzo delle fonti geotermiche.